CristobalHdz/18-Workout-Tracker/README.md

 Create an application that when runned, `npm install` => `npm run seed` => `npm start` should redirect you to the local server 3001.
 For this assignment, create a workout tracker.
 We have already been provided with the front end code.

-The code can be pulled and follow the instructions above, or jsut visiting the Heroku App.
+The code can be pulled and follow the instructions above, or just visiting the Heroku App.

 # Section 03: My experience